Legally Reviewed by Matthew Dolman

 Take Action.
 Change Lives.

-By stepping forward, you’re not only seeking justice for yourself or your child, you’re making a powerful stand for all children in the foster system.
+By stepping forward, you’re not only seeking justice for yourself or your child, but you’re also making a powerful stand for all children in the foster system.
 Civil lawsuits are one of the most important tools we have to expose abuse and push for lasting change through laws and by pushing the system to do what is right in the first place.